solenopsys/arh_tp-converged/entrances/readme.md

+# Entrances
-# Entrances - build point for Frontends
+Entrances - build point for Frontends

 All code contain in libraries in `packages` folder Entrances build libraries to deploy state